 Figure 12.
-Dropout Rates, Public Secondary School, Mekelle 2007
+Drop-out Rates, Public Secondary School, Mekelle 2007

 It is evident that repetition rates are particularly high in lower secondary school.
-Specifically, for 9^{th} grade the repetition rate is 8 percent; for 10^{th} grade, 71 percent.
+Specifically, for 9th grade the repetition rate is eight percent; for 10th grade, 71 percent.
 An extremely high repetition rate in 10th grade exists because students must pass a national exam to continue their studies.
 If unprepared for the exam, students repeat 10th grade until they are prepared.
 The dropout rate for 9th grade is 16 percent.
-The high dropout rate in 9th grade may be due to a change in the language of instruction from Tigrinya (mother tongue) to English, a difficult adjustment for many students.
+The high drop-out rate in 9th grade may be due to a change this year in the language of instruction from Tigrinya (the mother tongue) to English, a difficult adjustment for many students.

-In upper secondary, repetition for 11th grade is less than 1 percent, and for 12th, it is 16 percent.
+In upper secondary, repetition for 11th grade is less than one percent, and for 12th, it is 16 percent.
 As in 10th grade, students may repeat 12th grade to prepare for the required national exam.
-Improving repetition and dropout rates in primary and secondary school clearly reduces costs.
+Aside from reflecting the success and quality of the educational program, reducing repetition and dropout rates in primary and secondary school would significantly reduce costs.